Offences Against the Person (Ireland) Act 1829: Passage

-Legacy

 Subsequent developments

 The territorial extent of the act was limited to Ireland.
 All enactments listed in the act were repealed for India by section 125 of the Criminal Law (India) Act 1828 (9 Geo.
 4. c.
 74).

 The territorial terms of the act led to several acts being for the avoidance of doubt for Scotland repealed by later Statute Law Revision Acts, including the Statute Law Revision Act 1861 (24 & 25 Vict. c.
 101).

 At the start of the parliamentary session in 1853, Lord Cranworth announced his intention to the improvement of the statute law and in March 1853, appointed the Board for the Revision of the Statute Law to repeal expired statutes and continue consolidation, with a wider remit that included civil law.
 The Board issued three reports, recommending the creation of a permanent body for statute law reform.

 In 1854, Lord Cranworth appointed the Royal Commission for Consolidating the Statute Law to consolidate existing statutes and enactments of English law.
-The Commission made four reports.
-Recommendations made by the Commission were implemented by the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
+The commission made four reports.
+Recommendations made by the commission were implemented by the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
 64).

 On 17 February 1860, the Attorney General, Sir Richard Bethell told the House of Commons that he had engaged Sir Francis Reilly and A. J. Wood to expurgate the statute book of all acts which, though not expressly repealed, were not in force, working backwards from the present time.

 In 1861, bills were introduced to consolidate and modernise the criminal law, drafted by Charles Sprengel Greaves across: